ambonvik/cimba/README.md

 See test/test_cimba.c for an integrated example simulating a M/G/1 queue.
-On an old Xeon E5 2640, this simulation (200 runs, each 1e6 time units) runs in about 25 seconds.
+On an old Xeon E5 2640, this simulation (200 trials, each 1e6 time units) runs in about 25 seconds.

 Current status: Code complete for gcc build chain on Windows.
 Next step to add Linux support (expected to